M-Files/Developer-Portal/Built-In/URLs/index.md

 Full details and samples are available in the [Creating M-Files Web URLs](https://kb.cloudvault.m-files.com/Default.aspx?#3ECA226F-7B54-428B-B539-DE443E6134EC/object/A20AFDD6-9F0E-42FB-AA30-D2347142B51C/latest) document, available in our online knowledgebase.

-<p class="note">Linking to objects, files or views will require the user to log into the M-Files Web Access, if appropriate, prior to accessing the relevant item.</p>
+Linking to objects, files or views will require the user to log into the M-Files Web Access, if appropriate, prior to accessing the relevant item.
+{:.note}